FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Robot_Master.md

 ...
 ```

 Using [crackstation](https://crackstation.net/) or [hashcat](https://hashcat.net/hashcat/) we can crack these hashes, and put them together.
-They will form the following string...
+They will form the following string:

 `OFQPGS{P00x135_ne3_o35g_cy4p3_70_pu3px}`

-Trying a random guess of ROT13 will yeld us the flag.
+Trying a random guess of ROT13 will yeld us the flag:

 `BSDCTF{C00K135_ar3_b35t_pl4c3_70_ch3ck}`